Tenacious Criminal Defense Attorneys Serving Florida Clients

-At the law firm of Robert Shafter & Associates, P.A., our attorneys keep you informed about exactly what is happening with your case and what will happen if you do go to court.
+At the law firm of Shafer Law, P.A., our attorneys keep you informed about exactly what is happening with your case and what will happen if you do go to court.
 You will be fully prepared, and there will be no surprises.

 We strive to work your case around your personal situation.
 We understand that your case is very important to you (and us), but that each person has individual needs regarding employment, family, medical conditions, mental health and other matters about which clients ask us to intervene on their behalf.

 Criminal law involves a complex and often lengthy process.
 Below is a summary of how your case may evolve.